grumpypixel/msfs2020-gopilot/README.md

 In any case, if you believe the report is in error, please report a bug to the supplier of your virus scanner.
 Maybe in time virus scanners can learn to understand Go programs."

-## Are there any bugs?
+## Are there any bugs I should be aware of?

 Well.
 Every program has bugs and I'm pretty sure this one does too.
 Bugs are annoying and I will fix them as soon as they come up.
+Report bugs [here](https://github.com/grumpypixel/msfs2020-gopilot/issues).

-## I like this but I would like it more if...
+## I like this but I would like it even more if...

-Just send me an e-mail and tell me about it.
+Nice.
+Just [tell](https://github.com/grumpypixel/msfs2020-gopilot/issues) me about it.

 ## This is all bullcrap!
 I absolutely dislike it!

 Same as above.
-Just send me an e-mail and let me know about your feels.
+Open up an [issue](https://github.com/grumpypixel/msfs2020-gopilot/issues) and let me know about your feels.
 Or, alternatively, clone this repo, improve on it and build something fresh and astonishing.
 This way we can all learn from your creation.

+## Help!
+Please!

+In case you are experiencing any sort of technical issues with the program or if you have awe-inspiring ideas for incredible improvements, please open up an [issue](https://github.com/grumpypixel/msfs2020-gopilot/issues).
+(Just so you know, any reported bug sighting will be denied as fake news.
+There are no bugs.
+There never were, there never will be.
+Next question.)

 ## Motivation